Shucharjer/Recoil/README.md

 # Recoil
-based on logitech g hub
+based on logitech ghub
-only 8 of then are avaliable in the stat version probably u couldnt use it on most platforms like perfect world or u can run lghub with admin permission
+9 guns are avaliable in the stat version
+you can change your keys, sensitivity if you want
+you may not fit for the keys if you are not using g502